National Trust for Historic Preservation Board of Trustees

 Elected 2024-2027

-Prior to the founding of CFIG, Kelly was an Executive Director with Prudential's private equity group and an associate with Milbank, Tweed, Hadley & McCloy.
+Prior to the founding of CFIG, Williams was an Executive Director with Prudential's private equity group and an associate with Milbank, Tweed, Hadley & McCloy.

-Kelly served as the Chair of the Board of Commissioners of the Smithsonian American Art Museum from 2021-2024, having previously chaired its Nominating Committee, and she is the former Chair of the board of the Nantucket Historical Association.
-Kelly is Vice Chair of the board of The Norton Museum of Art where she serves on its Executive Committee and chairs its Marketing and Communications Committee.
-She is the former Vice Chair of the board of the Robert Toigo Foundation, and is the founding board chair of the Private Equity Women Investor Network.
-Additionally, Kelly has served as a Board member for The Greenbrier Companies (GBX), KKR Private Equity Conglomerate, Grasshopper Bank, The National Philanthropic Trust, the NY School of Interior Design, and The Olana Partnership.
+Mrs. Williams served as the Chair of the Board of Commissioners of the Smithsonian American Art Museum from 2021-2024, having previously chaired its Nominating Committee, and she is the former Chair of the board of the Nantucket Historical Association.
+She is Vice Chair of the board of The Norton Museum of Art where she serves on its Executive Committee and chairs its Marketing and Communications Committee.
+Williams is the former Vice Chair of the board of the Robert Toigo Foundation, and is the founding board chair of the Private Equity Women Investor Network.
+Additionally, she has served as a Board member for The Greenbrier Companies (GBX), KKR Private Equity Conglomerate, Grasshopper Bank, The National Philanthropic Trust, the NY School of Interior Design, and The Olana Partnership.

 Ex-Officio Trustees: